Skip to content

 Genetic Variant Information

 The CYP2C9 (sounds like “sip-2-see-9”) gene encodes the CYP2C9 enzyme, which is a member of the cytochrome P450 enzyme family.
-There are different CYP2C9 gene versions, or variants, and each has a different effect on how well warfarin is metabolized in the body.
-Some variants result in a non-functioning or low-functioning CYP2C9 protein while other variants result in a normal-functioning CYP2C19 protein.
-To see a list of variants and proposed functional status, visit CPIC and scroll down to click on “CYP2C9_allele_definition_table”.
+There are different forms of the CYP2C9 gene, or variants, that affect how well warfarin is metabolized.
+Some genetic variants result in a non-functioning or decreased functioning CYP2C9 enzyme, while other variants result in a normal functioning CYP2C9 enzyme.
+To see a list of variants and proposed functional status, visit CPIC and click on CYP2C9 under Allele Definition Table.

 The VKORC1 (sounds like “vee-cor-see-1) gene encodes the VKORC1 enzyme, which is a key enzyme in the vitamin K cycle.
 VKORC1 is responsible for creating clotting factors.
-There are different VKORC1 gene versions, or variants, and each has a different effect on how well warfarin is metabolized in the body.
+There are different forms of the VKORC1 gene, or variants, that affect how well warfarin is metabolized.
 One specific VKORC1 variant (rs9923231) is associated with warfarin sensitivity and requires a lower warfarin dose.
-To see a list of variants and proposed functional status, visit CPIC and scroll down to click on “VKORC1_allele_definition_table”.
+To see a list of variants and proposed functional status, visit CPIC and click on VKORC1 under Allele Definition Table.

 The CYP4F2 (sounds like “sip-4-ehf-2”) gene encodes the CYP4F2 enzyme, which is a member of the cytochrome P450 enzyme family and acts to remove vitamin K from the vitamin K cycle.
-CYP4F2 is an important counterpart to VKORC1 in limiting excessive accumulation of vitamin K. There are different CYP4F2 gene versions, or variants, and each has a different effect on how well warfarin is metabolized in the body.
-Some variants result in a low-functioning CYP4F2 protein while other variants result in a normal-functioning or increased function CYP4F2 protein.
-To see a list of variants and proposed functional status, visit CPIC and scroll down to click on “CYP4F2_allele_definition_table”.
+CYP4F2 is an important counterpart to VKORC1 in limiting excessive accumulation of vitamin K. There are different forms of the CYP4F2 gene, or variants, that affect how well warfarin is metabolized.
+Some genetic variants result in a non-functioning or decreased functioning CYP4F2 enzyme, while other variants result in a normal functioning CYP4F2 enzyme.
+To see a list of variants and proposed functional status, visit CPIC and click on CYP4F2 under Allele Definition Table.

 Results Interpretation

-Warfarin is a medicine used to manage blood clotting and your genes can affect how well the drug works.
-CPIC updates guidelines on how to best use these genetic results to support patient care and has published its current interpretations.
-The FDA strongly recommends regular monitoring of the patient’s International Normalcy Ratio (INR) throughout treatment.
+Warfarin is a medicine used to manage your risk of blood clots and your genes can affect how well the drug works.
+CPIC updates guidelines on how to best use these genetic results to support patient care.
+To view dosing recommendations for warfarin based on CYP2C9, VKORC1, and CYP4F2 genotypes, click on the most recent guideline publication on CPIC’s website and scroll down to Figure 2.

 Quality of Results